mikeal/ZDAG/SPEC.md

 floats, signed floats, and zero point floats to this list but you'd end up increasing the necessary tokens for each case.
-Each token you reserve reduces the available range of inline VARINTs, so there's a question here about how common these are compared to integers in the high ranges.
+Each token you reserve reduces the available range of inline VARINTs, so there's a question here about how common these are typed containers are compared to integer values in the high ranges.

 The compression rule is simple:

-* Any non-empty list that only contains entries of the same type MUST be encoded as a typed list.
+* Any non-empty list that only contains entries of the same suppored type MUST be encoded as a typed list.
   * You must encode this way, and validate this rule on parsing, in order to ensure determinism.
-* Any non-empty map that only contains values of the same type MUST be encoded as a typed map.
+* Any non-empty map that only contains values of the same supported type MUST be encoded as a typed map.
   * Again, determinism.
   * Note that the key type isn't a factor since we only allow one key type already.